-I. Issuance of a written invitation to bid containing or incorporating by reference the specifications and contractual terms and conditions applicable to the procurement.
+- I. Issuance of a written invitation to bid containing or incorporating by reference the specifications and contractual terms and conditions applicable to the procurement.
 Unless the Institution has provided for prequalification of bidders, the invitation to bid shall include a statement of any requisite qualifications of potential contractors.
-When it is impractical to prepare initially a purchase description to support an award based on prices, an invitation to bid limited to those bidders whose offers have been qualified under the criteria set forth in the first solicitation.

-2 Public notice of the invitation to bid at least 10 days prior to the date set for receipt of bids by publication on the Department of General Services' central electronic procurement website.
+When it is impractical to prepare initially a purchase description to support an award based on prices, an invitation to bid may be issued requesting the submission of unpriced offers to be followed by an invitation to bid limited to those bidders whose offers have been qualified under the criteria set forth in the first solicitation. - 2 Public notice of the invitation to bid at least 10 days prior to the date set for receipt of bids by publication on the Department of General Services' central electronic procurement website.
 Public notice also may be published in a newspaper of general circulation or on other appropriate websites, or both.
 In addition, bids may be solicited directly from potential contractors.
-Any additional solicitations shall include businesses selected from a list made available by the Department of Minority Business Enterprise.

-3. Public opening and announcement of all bids received.

-4. Evaluation of bids based upon the requirements set forth in the invitation, that may include special qualifications of potential contractors, life-cycle costing, value analysis, and any other criteria such as inspection, testing, quality, workmanship, delivery, and suitability for a particular purpose, that are helpful in determining acceptability.

-5. Award to the lowest responsive and responsible bidder.
+Any additional solicitations shall include businesses selected from a list made available by the Department of Minority Business Enterprise. - 3.
+Public opening and announcement of all bids received. - 4.
+Evaluation of bids based upon the requirements set forth in the invitation, that may include special qualifications of potential contractors, life-cycle costing, value analysis, and any other criteria such as inspection, testing, quality, workmanship, delivery, and suitability for a particular purpose, that are helpful in determining acceptability. - 5.
+Award to the lowest responsive and responsible bidder.
 When the terms and conditions of multiple awards are so provided in the invitation to bid, awards may be made to more than one bidder.